Turkey Soup Recipe

 What to Serve With Turkey Soup

 Warm bread is a soup’s best friend.
-Leftover dinner rolls or warm and toast french bread are fantastic for mopping up all that delicious broth.
+Leftover dinner rolls or warm and toasty French bread are fantastic for mopping up all that delicious broth.

 You can drop dumpling noodles right into the broth.